nuagenetworks/nuage-cni/README.md

 # Automated Nuage CNI plugin installation

-- Please refer to the Nuage VSP Mesos Integration Guide for detailed steps on Nuage Mesos CNI plugin frameworks installation on Mesos clusters.

 - Please refer to the Nuage VSP OpenShift Integration Guide for detailed steps on Nuage Openshift CNI plugin Ansible installation on Openshift clusters (HA and single master)